-Aga M. Goodsell joined NASA at Ames Research Center in 1987.
-Her prior research included computational fluid dynamic analyses of transonic and supersonic aircraft and wind tunnel testing of supersonic cruise performance models for the High Speed Research Program.
-She worked for the X-37 Wing Leading Edge Thermal Protection System Project as the risk manager for Ames.
-She was also the task manager for the Shuttle Return to Flight Aerothermal Analysis Team at Ames.
+Dr. Goodsell joined NASA Ames Research Center in 1987.
+Her research included computational fluid dynamic analyses of transonic and supersonic aircraft and wind tunnel testing of supersonic cruise performance models for the High Speed Research Program.
+She was the Risk Manager for the X-37 Wing Leading Edge Thermal Protection System Project and was the Task Manager for the Shuttle Return to Flight Aerothermal Analysis Team at Ames.
 Dr. Goodsell was the chief of the Aerothermodynamics Branch in the Entry Systems and Technology Division from 2008 until 2012.
 Prior to her role as the Associate Director for the Exploration Technology Directorate, Dr. Goodsell served on a detail at NASA Langley Research Center in 2011 as the Assistant Director for Flight Vehicles in the Engineering Directorate Office.

-She received her B.S. in Aerospace Engineering from the University of Notre Dame, her M.S. in Aeronautics/Astronautics from the Massachusetts Institute of Technology and her Ph.D. in Aeronautics/Astronautics from Stanford University.
+Dr. Goodsell received her B.S. in Aerospace Engineering from the University of Notre Dame, her M.S. in Aeronautics/Astronautics from the Massachusetts Institute of Technology and her Ph.D. in Aeronautics/Astronautics from Stanford University.
 She was awarded an Outstanding Leadership Medal by NASA in 2011.